-Doing Nothing Retreats are opportunities to join Rani and other participants for a few hours or days in a protected place (usually in a monastery surrounded by nature) for being completely without plan and task.
+Doing Nothing Retreats are offers to join Rani and other participants spending a few days in a sheltered place (mostly in a monastery surrounded by nature) completely without plan or action.

-Doing Nothing in Retreat means not reading, not speaking, not making phone calls, not listening to music, not meditating formally and, if possible, not thinking too much.
+1. Rules: Doing nothing in the retreat does mean not reading, not speaking, not telephoning, not photographing, not listening to music, not meditating formally and if possible not thinking too much.
 Sitting, lying, walking, walking, dozing and sleeping are allowed.
-It is not about cultivating a particular state, such as being as awake as possible, conscious or open.
-A certain mental uncertainty and other indefinable conditions are part of it and are welcome.
+Doing Nothing is less about HOW or WHAT you are than about THAT you are.
+It also doesn’t mean cultivating a particular state, such as being as awake, conscious, or open as possible.
+A certain mental ambiguity (cloud of ignorance) is part of it and welcome.

-4. SPACE-Awareness (optional) – It is possible that during a retreat we also offer exercises that train and intensify our presence in the room.
+5. Maitri Space Awareness (Sometimes) – It is possible that during a retreat we also offer exercises that train and intensify our presence in space.

-What are the prerequisites for participation? – Doing Nothing is not linked to any particular religion or denomination.
-It is open to all people equally, irrespective of the faith, origin or world view.
-Sometimes it is an advantage to have experience with formal meditation practices.
-But this is not a prerequisite.
-Those who have been on the spiritual path for a long time are just as welcome to get to know the magical nothingness, like those who have not yet experienced meditation.
+What are the requirements for participation? – Doing Nothing is not related to any religion or organisation.
+It is open to all people, regardless of religion, origin or world view.
+For those who are experienced with meditation practice, this concept-free and formless practice is particularly interesting because it can be a test and an enrichment for their practice.
+However, this is not a prerequisite.
+Those who have been on the spiritual path for some time are just as welcome as those who have not yet experienced meditation.

 What can I expect from such a retreat? – Pure doing nothing has a healing and strongly decelerating effect.
 The senses become clearer and brighter – seeing, hearing, smelling, tasting, feeling.
 Along with speed, subtle fears disappear, sometimes forever.
 Serenity happens, causeless joie de vivre happens.
 It is nourished by the feeling of being reconnected again – with oneself, the earth, the universe and with all living beings.